patchshorts/cgodwin.io/src/posts/designing-planning-cloud-architecture.md

 Engine, App Engine, Kubernetes Engine, Cloud Run, and Cloud Functions all solve unique use cases.
 It is forseeable that all of *your* requirements are going to fall along these lines when it comes to processing data requests, responding to requests, delivering content and interfaces.
-If not, another google product will represent a Functional Needs subset.
+If not, another Google product will represent a Functional Needs subset.

 #### Cloud Storage